Privacy Policy

 7.1 Security Measures

-• Encryption: Data encrypted in transit (TLS/SSL) and at rest (AES-256)
+• Encryption: Encryption of data in transit and at rest using industry-standard protocols

 7.2 Limitations